 The adorable panther kitten rescued from a wildlife refuge near Florida’s alligator alley is expected to make a full recovery.

-The video shows the kitten being rescued by biologists as he lies curled up in a ball.
+The part of the video shows the kitten being rescued by biologists as he lays curled up in a ball.
 The video then shows the heartwarming recovery of the little panther:

-The NY Daily News reported that the kitten will not be shown as part of a zoo exhibit, and will be taken to Homosassa Springs Wildlife State Park when he is old enough to live without a human caretaker.
+The New York Daily News reports that the kitten will not be shown as part of a zoo exhibit, and will be taken to Homosassa Springs Wildlife State Park when he is old enough to live without a human caretaker.
 The Florida Panther National Wildlife Refuge estimates that there are only 100-160 adult panthers left in south Florida, making the saving of the panther kitten extremely important.